kennytilton/MatrixJS/README.md

 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Welcome to Matrix, a family of simple but powerful and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations using each.
 A React Native incarnation is in the works.
 All enjoy the simplifying power of of JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
+#### A quick note on the name
+In the movie, the matrix harnessed humans to suck energy from them.
+In English, a matrix provides the conditions for new things to come to life.

+As we will soon see, the dataflow component of this library supports a responsive proxy of a web page that continuously, transparently, and incrementally drives an actual browser page.
+Hence "matrix".

 Here is a bit more on simplicity, expressive power, and run-time performance: